puppe1990/puppe1990/README.md

 # 💫About Me :
-I'm currently work on @iugu.
+I'm currently work on @Purple-Stock.

 I'm building open source stuff for ecommerce and retail.